aws/aws-sdk-js-v3/clients/client-chime-sdk-voice/README.md

 AWS SDK for JavaScript ChimeSDKVoice Client for Node.js, Browser and React Native.

+<p>The Amazon Chime SDK telephony APIs in this section enable developers to create PSTN calling solutions that use Amazon Chime SDK Voice Connectors, and Amazon Chime SDK SIP media applications.
+Developers can
+also order and manage phone numbers, create and manage Voice Connectors and SIP media applications, and run voice analytics.</p>

 ## Installing

 To install the this package, simply type add or install @aws-sdk/client-chime-sdk-voice